katzlbt/subtitle-logger/README.md

 # Tampermonkey

 Seems to work with Tampermonkey now.
-It should be able to automatically activate on supported sites.
+Often it automatically activates (see BUG below).
+If it doesn't: Use the context menu (right-click -> Tampermonkey -> SubtitleLogger) to activate the script manually.
 Installing Tampermonkey is not trivial and needs 2 special permission sliders set to ON (developer-mode and user-scripts).

 BUG: Tampermonkey 5.4.1 does not reliably activate the script when navigating indirectly to a video on viki.om or youku.tv.
-You must reload the video-player page to activate the script if it fails.
 More details here: https://github.com/Tampermonkey/tampermonkey/issues/2629

 # Supported Players